-We are committed to making Wells Cathedral accessible to all but, like many historic buildings, there may be some access issues:
+We are committed to making Wells Cathedral accessible to all and are proud recipients of a Silver Award in the Bristol, Bath and Somerset Tourism Awards; Access and Inclusivity category.
+However, like many historic buildings, there may be some access issues.

 Public access to Wells Cathedral is via the main entrance in the New Entrance Cloister which has a level floor surface, and then via the West Cloister to a ramp with handrail adjacent to 5 steps giving access to the main Cathedral floor which has a level surface throughout providing access to all areas except the Chapter House and Library, although visitors are reminded that as with any historic building some areas of paving have become worn unevenly over time.

 For services and events outside of opening hours access for visitors is either via the North West door in the West Front which has a ramp, or via the South West door in the West Front which has a single step and restricted access internal porch.

 To exit the Cathedral the access route is the same except in the New Entrance Cloister where instead of the using the main entrance visitors are directed to the main exit with a ramp.